The North Pole

 Our flight to ice camp Barneo take approximately 2 ½ hours by AN-74 aircraft.
 On arrival we become acquainted with camp, then have free time to experience life on the ice at 89N.
 We stay in heated tents, each of which comfortably accommodates 10-12 people.

 We fly to the North Pole by MI-8 helicopter at the first opportunity, when weather and ice conditions allow.
 The flight takes approximately 40 minutes.
 Here at the axis of the Earth we’ll celebrate our achievement and contemplate the exploits of those who have come before us, hardy explorers who braved the harshest conditions in search of this ephemeral goal.

-We’ll spend about 1-2 hours at the North Pole and celebrate our arrival.
+We’ll spend about 1-2 hours at the North Pole, where you will have the opportunity to make a short call via satellite phone, to a relative or friend.
 We then return to ice camp Barneo by MI-8 helicopter for the North Pole Certificate ceremony and a delicious meal at Barneo’s Northern Polar Café.